kitsunaru/CTF-tools/README.md

 ## Rev

-Ghidra and Cutter are my personal favorites, though I use Cutter more.
+Ghidra and Cutter are my personal favorites, leaning towards Ghidra at the moment.